jlumpe/obsidian-spacekeys/README.md

   # Open a specific note with the key sequence "w"
   w:
-    description: Specific Note
-    file: notename
+    file: Folder/My Note
 ```

-It contains two types of objects:
+It contains three types of objects:

 **Command groups** contain an `items` property.
 The root YAML value is a command group, and additional groups can be used to combine related commands under a common prefix key.
 The sub-properties of `items` are key code strings (see next section), and their values are commands or more command groups.
 Command groups can be nested to any level.
 The `description` property is a string that is displayed in the suggestions menu (not required, but recommended).

 **Commands** contain a `command` property that is the command ID to run (see below).
 They can also have `description` property, but if omitted Spacekeys will use the default description of the command.
 You can also use the short form, which is a single string consisting of the command ID optionally followed by a space and the description.

-**Files** contain a `file` property that is the path to the file to open.
-This allows you to quickly open specific notes in your vault.
-The file path can be relative to your vault root.
+**Files** contain a `file` property that describes a file in your vault to open (case insensitive).
+If the name contains slashes it is interpreted as a path from the vault's root, otherwise all folders in the vault will be searched for a file with a matching name.
+To match a file in the vault's root directory, use a leading slash.
+File types other than Markdown are supported (`.canvas`, `.base`, etc).
+The extension is optional for Markdown files, required otherwise.
+A `description` property is also supported.

 ### Key codes